-Away from the beaches, you should visit the Artistic Village Contemporary Art and Rodos (Rhodes) Folklore Museum.
+Away from the beaches, you should visit the Artistic Village Contemporary Art, Rodos Folklore Museum.
 There you will see lovely sculptures, ceramics, and traditional rugs.
-You can also book a tour out to sea from the harbor or a range of water sport equipment.
+You can also book a tour out to sea from the harbor or a range of water sports equipment.

 The downside is that you will need to book well in advance because there is only one hotel.
 There are some apartments and rooms to rent privately elsewhere but one section of the beach is only for guests of the hotel.
 Most of the bars, tavernas and restaurants, and indeed the apartments are right on the seafront.

 There are less than 100 inhabitants in Stegna although there is the town of Archangelos less than half an hour walk away, a 2 minutes in the car.
 The local economy relies quite strongly on tourism but there is also fishing so enjoy eating the day’s catch at dinner.
 There is some agriculture, primarily olives and oranges.

 If you want some time away from the beach things of interest locally are the ruins of St. George Castle and the Church of St. Michael Archangel in Archangelos.
 On the road between Archangelos and Stegna up on the hills is the Koumellos Cave with its stunning stalactites.

 Stay in Stegna if you want to be able to relax on holiday, you enjoy the feel of a village rather than a large resort, you are traveling as a family and want a place where the kids will be fully occupied and happy.

 Best places to stay in Stegna:🔍BEST PLACES TO STAY IN STEGNA